WendellXY/langcodec/README.md

 - All commands support Apple `.strings`, `.xcstrings`, Android `strings.xml`, and CSV.
 - The convert command also supports JSON files with key-value pairs.
 - The CLI will error if you try to merge files of different formats.
+- Edit supports multiple inputs and glob patterns.
+When multiple inputs are provided, edits are applied in-place and `--output` is not allowed.
 - Android path inference: `values/strings.xml` (no qualifier) defaults to English (`en`).
 - When converting to `.xcstrings`, if `source_language` or `version` metadata is missing, the CLI defaults them to `en` and `1.0` respectively (overridable via flags).